 The SFI Small Lands Group Certification Module is designed for any organization certified to the SFI Fiber Sourcing Standard.
 This module applies in both the U.S. and Canada.
 Certification to the SFI Fiber Sourcing Standard is a prerequisite to achieving the small lands group certification.
 SFI developed the Module in partnership with the American Forest Foundation (AFF).

-The SFI Small-Scale Forest Management Module for Indigenous Peoples, Families and Communities applies in Canada.
+The SFI Small-Scale Forest Management Module for Indigenous Peoples and Families applies in Canada.
 It’s designed for landowners and managers in Canada that want a solution for group or individual certification.

 SFI SMALL LANDS GROUP CERTIFICATION MODULE